vendu/vaaja/usr/games/mjolnir/notes/INTRODUCTION.md

 Pay attention to graveyards, especially at dusk and dawn.

+# Levels 1-8 - New Atlantis

+New Atlamtis consists of procedurally, pseudo-randomly  generated rooms and walls, to guarantee a unique experience every game.

+The population of New Atlantis is said to be about 5,000.

+There's up to a few ATM-machines per-level together with half a dozen banks.

+Digital currency is normal.
+Pretty much every inhabitant has an anonymous digital account + password combination or two.

+Your quests in the dungeons include a digital a ATM/credit-card hoax and a bank robbery.

+## Altars

+Altars can be used to offer sacrifices (plants etc., only flesh if youre evil or chaotic).
+Sometimes your deity gives you a special gift such as a sword

 ## Monastery

 The monks you run into are highly-educated ones with some being experts on demon and ghost hunting.
 Pay attention to the monastery library.

-# Levels 1-8 - Dungeons

-The dungeon levels consist of procedurally generated rooms and walls generated procedurally, somewhat pseudo-randomly, to guarantee a unique experience every game.

-Your quests in the dungeons include a digital bank robbery or two.
-You'll also meet plenty of demons and other hostile enemies to combat with in the dungeons.

-# Level 10 - Oracle
+# Level 9 - Oracle

+# Levels 10-17 - New Atlantis Suburbs

 The oracle gives useful hints at different prices - the more you pay, the better advice.
+In case you manage to hypnotize the mentally strong oracle, he will slip out a hint for free.

-# Level 11 - Atlantis
+# Level 18 - Original Atlantis

-Your mission in Atlantis is to rescue the captured princess Kara from the continent falling under the sea.
-You also must return her golden sword back to Kara.
+Your mission in Atlantis is to rescue the captured princess Kara from the continent once sunk into the sea.
+You also have to return her golden sword back to Kara.

+# Level 19 - Oracle

-# Levels 12-15 - Death Labyrinth
+# Levels 19-20 - Death Labyrinth

 The Death Labyrinth is a place ruled by the daughter of Asmodeus aka Lucifer, Asmodina.
 Common shapes of Asmodina include that of a young woman as well as the snake Apep.
 Beating Asmodina will require use of white magic weaponry.

+Somehow, Sinclair's silver cross [of Ezekiel] has gone missing, and he's been given a hint that it might be in Asmodina's labyrinth.
+Your mission is to try to rescue it if so.

-# Levels 16-19 - Hell
+# Levels 21-22 - Hell

 Hell is where Lucifer the fallen angel aka Satan rules the game.
 Your mission is to either eliminate Asmodis or escape from Hell.

+# Levels 23-38 - Old Atlantis

+Old Atlantis is where humans and other creatures lived after the fall of the Original Atlantis in 1024 until Asmodis and Asmodina took over the inside of the planet below Original Atlantis above them.
+This exile in 2057AD wiped out 3/4 of the Atlantean from about 10,000 in their battle against demons.

+# Level 39 - Oracle

+# Level 40 - Asgard
+- the home and fortress of the Aesir

+# Level 41 - Vanaheim
+- the home and fortress of the Vanir

 # Level 42 - Valhalla

-Rumor has it Valhalla is where Fenris has taken Mjolnir the hammer which he stole from Thor.
+Rumor has it Fenris has taken Mjolnir the hammer which he stole from Thor to Valhalla.
 It's also a place where half of those who died in combats have gathered to help Odin with the events of Ragnarök.